All Episodes

 Yes.

-It's full of incompetent people.
+They're full of incompetent people.

-And the the more secretive the area is, the more incompetent it becomes because there's no proper oversight.
+And the more secretive the area is, the more incompetent it becomes because there's no proper oversight.

-There's no this guy did a good job.
+You can't go, this guy did a good job.

-Let me this guy did a bad job because you can't compare.
+This guy did a bad job because you can't compare.

 You're saying transparency will lead to competence.